okteto/blog-proposals/using-gh-actions-and-okteto-cloud-to-preview-pr-changes.md

         msg: "Preview environment available at https://fastapi-pr-${{ github.event.number }}-namespace.cloud.okteto.net"
 ```

 In the code block above, we defined the job `preview` which runs on the `ubuntu-latest` environment.
-The subtasks to be executed under this job is defined under the `steps` heading.
-Let's go over these subtasks.
+The steps to be executed under this job is defined under the `steps` heading.
+Let's go over these steps.

 Replace `namespace` in the code block above with your Okteto default namespace.

-### Subtasks
+### Steps

 In our `preview` job, we have five tasks to be executed.
 The first task checks out the repository using the `actions/checkout@master` actions, so that the repository is accessible by the entire workflow.